 "As the mountains surround Jerusalem, so the Lord surrounds His people from this time forth and forever."

-Beginning in Genesis 14 with Melchizedek the king of Salem, the Bible even peers into the future of Jerusalem with much talk about New Jerusalem, where God dwells among us in His Holy Temple on His Holy Mountain.
+The Bible even peers into the future of Jerusalem with much talk about New Jerusalem, where God dwells among mankind in His Holy Temple on His Holy Mountain.
+The New Jerusalem will descend from the sky during the Tribulation.

 The two cities are separated by a mere 13 miles in distance, yet over 3,500 feet in elevation.
-The road plummets down the eastern ridges leading into Jericho below at an incredible rate.
-It was a dangerous route, one not traveled heavily through the history of Jerusalem until the Romans built it up.
-It was, thus, a favorite of bandits and thieves throughout antiquity.
+The road plummets down the eastern ridges outside of Jerusalem forming a very rapid descent into Jericho.
+It was a very dangerous route, one not traveled heavily through the history of Jerusalem until the Romans built it up.
+The road to Jericho was a favorite of bandits and thieves throughout antiquity.

 Click on a link to view a particular section or graphic of this page.Dating Jerusalem